 Do you recall the irrational rumor last year that the Independent Producer would soon be extinct?
-Despite all the rumors, we find the Independent Producers are still thriving in this ever increasing competitive environment.
+Despite all the rumors, we find that Independent Producers are still thriving in this ever-increasing competitive environment.

-To help you market your local Commercial Auto opportunities, Infinity has developed a three (3) step strategy which can be quickly implemented and generate positive results:
+To help you market your local Commercial Auto opportunities, Infinity has developed a three (3) step strategy that can be quickly implemented and generate positive results:

 1. Pick a niche.

 We see successful producers flourish when they are able to focus on a particular niche of a business or offer multiple products (Commercial Auto, General Liability, BOP).
 The agency/broker who becomes an expert at a certain type of client or profession will become invaluable to that client because they know the needs of their customer better than anyone else.
 This strategy also helps keep a competing agency/broker from penetrating a market or stealing their customer.
 Specifically, we have witnessed a local Producer change their direction and focus their time on becoming an elevator repair contractor insurance specialist and have tremendous success.
 They have built relationships with many contractors by networking, attending trade shows, and targeting these elevator repair businesses.
 Would they tell you it is hard work? – Yes.
 Would they tell you it is worth it? – Yes.
 Instead of being a little fish in a big pond going after the small bits of food (in our case like the big direct writers going after the auto insurance business), they are now the big fish in the little pond.